mattmontgomery/spj-awards/readme.txt

 3: Judges

-* View sections
+* Impl: View sections
 * View entries in sections by order status

 3: Administration

-* Approve judges
-* View entries in sections by order status
+* Impl: View users and entries
+* Ensure users cannot access the entries of other users, but administrators and judges can
+* Promote users to judges
+* Create users
 * View entries in all sections by order status